dev-null-101/devsecops-crash-course-pygoat/INFO.rst

 Challenges of impementing Security
 ----------------------------------
-• Focus on fast development and new features. (incentivize)
+| Focus on fast development and new features. (incentivize)
     • Provides business value.
     • Bring customer, Direct value for users
     • Bring money, staying ahead of competitors
-• No rewars for implementing great security (Goalkeeper)
+| No rewards for implementing great security (Goalkeeper)
 • Developers implementing new featurs (Goal scorer)
 • Security is an afterthought.
 • Application systems become more complex